 There are a slew of benefits that come from event fundraising, including building camaraderie, bringing in new supporters and increasing engagement.

 On Mightycause, event fundraising campaigns receive 60% more donations than solo fundraisers.
 The transparency of a leaderboard subconsciously engages event members to be more competitive and try to raise more funds.
 After all, who wants to be last place on a leaderboard?
-Or worse, who wants to be second place?

 When your success is publicly displayed and can be compared to others, it helps motivate you to try even harder to compete to raise funds.
 Plus, with a event organizer available as a resource to motivate you and provide best practices, it can make your fundraising efforts even more successful and help you raise even more money for a worthy cause.